 One of the most notable climate reports is the BAMS State of the Climate Report.
 BAMS is the Bulletin of the American Meteorological Society and the Climate Report is an annual supplement to this journal.
 The report was started by NOAA (National Oceanic and Atmospheric Administration) and turned over later to the Society for peer review and publishing.
 While spearheaded by American organizations, the report is a work of global collaboration, incorporating the work of hundreds of scientists from over 50 nations and every continent, including Antarctica.

 March is when work begins in earnest for LAC Group employee Mara Sprain and the editors responsible for this important publication.

 Technical Editor, BAMS State of the Climate Report

 To put Mara’s contribution in perspective, the 2012 report is 240 pages long.
 The references – 663 of them for 2012 – require great attention to detail and understanding of citation standards.
-The following is a typical entry:
+Following is a typical entry:

 Wang, J., L. Zhang, A. Dai, T. Van Hove, and J. Van Baelen, 2007:

 “When data start coming in, I find myself looking forward to working on the report, though if you ask me how I feel in May, some of that initial enthusiasm may have worn off a bit!”

 While the BAMS Client Report is written for scientists and other professionals in climatology and meteorology, the data are often cited in the news.
 Every report dating back to 1991 is publicly available.